cokasaki/website/content/slides/spacetime-feb-2020/index.md

 slides:
   highlight_style: dracula
   theme: black
-summary: An introduction to using Academic's Slides feature.
+summary: A brief introduction to my use of the SPDE method to reconstruct PDE sources.
-tags: []
+tags: [spacetime,spatial statistics,pdes]
 title: Slides
 ---